Banner Image

 Standard First Aid & CPR-BLS

-This course meets the CSA standards for Intermediate First Aid.
-This course also meets Occupational Health and Safety (OHS) and Workplace First Aid (WFA) standards, but is not recognized by CNESST in...
+Designed to comply with the CSA Z1210-17 Standard.
+This course also meets Occupational Health and Safety (OHS) and Workplace First Aid (WFA) standards, but is not recognized by CNESST in the province...

 Classrooom scene - leaning first aid from St. John Ambulance